Ask Someone to Marry You

 When you want to talk about the moment that you decide to marry someone, there are different phrases you can use.

 My sister is very excited!
 She thinks her boyfriend is going to propose to her tonight!

-to ask for someone’s hand in marriage (formal)
+ask for someone’s hand in marriage formal, old-fashioned